-Penny studied Zoology at Sheffield University and then became a researcher at Cambridge for the early part of her career.
-This training made her hyperaware of her surroundings and, although her work might appear abstract on the surface, there’s an underlying scientific element to her depictions of nature.
+Penny has always enjoyed illustration, a craft she chose to enhance when she studied Zoology at Sheffield University; anatomical drawing being one of her specialities.
+When she became a researcher at Cambridge she also attended evening classes at the Anglia Polytechnic to improve her drawing skills.
+Her research in animal behaviour made her hyperaware of her surroundings and, although her art might appear abstract on the surface, there’s an underlying scientific element to her depictions of nature.

 From these early scientific beginnings, life took an unexpected turn and Penny became an art and antiques dealer living in the Cambridgeshire Fens. |

-Books on colour, design, and art history were her new reading matter, and it was during that time that she began painting and drawing.
+Books on colour, design, and art history were her new reading matter, and it was during that time that she took up painting.

 Following a move to the far west of Cornwall in 2008, Penny set herself up with a large home studio in which to pursue her passion for oil painting on a large scale, with the sea becoming her central subject matter.
-She trained with Doris Lindeman in St Ives and never looked back.
+For three years she trained with Doris Lindeman in St Ives and never looked back.

 Following a move to the far west of Cornwall in 2008, Penny set herself up with a large home studio in which to pursue her passion for oil painting on a large scale, with the sea becoming her central subject matter.
-She trained with Doris Lindeman in St Ives and never looked back.
+For three years she trained with Doris Lindeman in St Ives and never looked back.

 With her home and studio now just a mile or so from the shores of Mount’s Bay, Penny became an avid sea swimmer and now plunges into the Atlantic most days, in all weathers.
 Therefore, it’s no surprise that her seascapes place the viewer firmly in the sea itself and are painted from the perspective of a swimmer.
 Penny’s work is absorbing and exhilarating – you can almost feel the salty spray when you’re in front of one of her canvases!